How to Find the Best Medical Schools in the Caribbean

 1. A history of graduate success

 A long list of high-achieving alumni is by far the leading indicator of a great Caribbean medical school.
-According to Bob Ryan, Dean of Admission at St. George’s University (SGU), residency placement rates and United States Medical Licensing Examination (USMLE) scores are the best ways to measure graduate success.
+According to Bob Ryan, dean of admissions at St. George’s University (SGU), residency placement rates and United States Medical Licensing Examination (USMLE) scores are the best ways to measure graduate success.
 Start by scouring each school’s website to find this information.

 Once you know some numbers, take a moment to evaluate them.
-USMLE Step 1 performance data for 2017 shows 96 percent of first-time examinees from US and Canadian allopathic schools passed.
-As for residency placements, 94.3 percent of US seniors from allopathic programs obtained positions through the Main Residency Match.
+USMLE Step 1 performance data for 2019 shows 97 percent of first-time examinees from US and Canadian allopathic schools passed.
+As for residency placements, 93.9 percent of seniors from US programs obtained positions through the Main Residency Match.
 Be wary of any Caribbean medical schools that fall far short of these benchmarks.

 You should also delve further into graduate outcomes by speaking to the very alumni who’ve been through the programs you’re considering.